miklevin/MikeLev.in/_posts/2024-10-18-local-llm-web-framework-integration-plan.md

 field and pattern match strings of SQL.
 The LLM sees the granular details of all data going in and can probe at it later.

+### Local LLM to Execute Functions & See Results

 Overarching Instructions for the LLM and can improve over time, ask the individual jobs sprinkled throughout the system.
 The local LLM knows what it can do and can initiate actions that have a post back or callback capability.
-In this way, it can initiate a query and check on the returned value from that quarry as if it were interacting with the user, but it's Python instead.
+In this way, it can initiate a query and check on the returned value from that query as if it were interacting with the user, but it's Python instead.

+### Loosely Coupled Components WebSocket Chat

 Usage makes it better.
 It could even suggest improvements in its own design eventually.
 But we don't want overreach getting started.
 Getting started, the